Prince of Asturias Cup: Prince of Asturias Cup III

-Centro and Catalonia opened the competition on 9 May 1917, also at O'Donnell's ground, and despite playing away from home, everyone was expecting a comfortable win for the Catalan side, but the Castilian team showed their worth and hold the huge favorites to a 2–2 draw, thanks to a brace from Saturno Villaverde.
-These two sides then both beat the Cantabrians, but while Catalonia did it with a tight 1–0 thanks to a lonely goal from Josep Gumbau, Centro surprised everyone when they found themselves leading 3–0 at the break with goals from captain Castell (pen.), Agüero and Villaverde, in an eventual 3–2 win (Centro's goalkeeper Joaquín Pascual scored an own goal, the competition's first and only, although Centro still won), meaning that a playoff match between the local team and Catalonia had to be played, as both were level on three points.
+Centro and Catalonia opened the competition on 9 May 1917, also at O'Donnell's ground, and despite playing away from home, everyone was expecting a comfortable win for the Catalan side, but the Castilian team showed their worth and held the huge favorites to a 2–2 draw, thanks to a brace from Saturno Villaverde.
+These two sides then both beat the Cantabrians, but while Catalonia did it with a tight 1–0 thanks to a lonely goal from Josep Gumbau, Centro surprised everyone when they found themselves leading 3–0 at the break with goals from captain Castell, Agüero, and Villaverde, in an eventual 3–2 win (Centro's goalkeeper Joaquín Pascual scored an own goal, the competition's first and only, although Centro still won), meaning that a playoff match between the local team and Catalonia had to be played, as both were level on three points.
 The decisive clash was played at O'Donnell on the 15 May and Centro showed their quality once again by beating its rival 2–0, with second-half goals from Mieg and Agüero, thus winning the tournament, lifting the trophy, and matching the feats achieved by Norte and Catalonia in the previous two editions of the competition.
-However, the game, just like the tournament itself, was wrapped in controversy, because at 2–0 down, Catalonia had a goal from Monistrol disallowed in the 70th minute for having scored directly from a corner kick, a circumstance not allowed at the time, and that event led referee Julián Ruete to sent-off a visiting player (probably Artur Cella) due to the protests, to which the Catalan team left the match in protest.
+However, the game, just like the tournament itself, was wrapped in controversy, because at 2–0 down, Catalonia had a goal from Monistrol disallowed in the 70th minute for having scored directly from a corner kick, a circumstance not allowed at the time, and that event led referee Julián Ruete to send off a visiting player (probably Artur Cella) due to the protests, to which the Catalan team left the match in protest.
 Atlético's Saturno Villaverde was the star of the tournament, being the top scorer with 3 goals - a brace against Catalonia in a 2–2 draw and the winner against Cantabria in a 3–2 win - thus going from an utter unknown of the masses to the tournament's surprise package and a loved hero in Madrid.